I had a chance to talk to a Big Data sales manager 5 years ago.

 - Hadoop jobs tend to be duplicated for different departments and salespersons compared to dedicated internal reporting projects.
 Yahoo! went from 10 servers to around 1,000 Hadoop nodes for one of their datawarehouses

-- Google, the inventor of Mapreduce, used C, which resulted in 3x faster results than Java, and have moved onto other graph systems, like Pregel
+- Google, the inventor of Mapreduce, used C, which resulted in 3x faster results than Java, and have moved onto other graph systems, like Pregel, a graph database

 Cloudera plummets 40% after CEO abruptly departs and company cuts forecast